Alxtp/blog.wenger.dev/README.md

 # Alex's Blog

-My personal blog based on Jekyll with the chirpy theme.
+My personal blog at https://blog.wenger.dev/ based on Jekyll with the chirpy theme.